 I found a perfect explanation of this in the Wiki entry for conflation:

 “In an alternate illustrative example, respect is used both in the sense of “recognise a right” and “have high regard for”.
 We can recognise someone’s right to the opinion the United Nations is secretly controlled by alien lizards on the moon, without holding this idea in high regard.
 But conflation of these two different concepts leads to the notion that all ideological ideas should be treated with respect, rather than just the right to hold these ideas.”

-I can understand the desperate search for some kind of certainty in life, some kind of code-breaking formula that helps us make sense of everything from relationships to global change.
-I also understand that many people are so busy trying to survive and cope with their day-to-day lives that discussions, explorations and distinctions of the kind I’m preoccupied with have no meaning.
+I can understand the desperate search for some kind of certainty in life, some kind of code-breaking formula to help us make sense of everything from relationships to global change.
+I also understand many people are so busy trying to survive and cope with their day-to-day lives that discussions, explorations and distinctions of the kind I’m preoccupied with have no meaning.
 The world is full of people who take the attitude of TLDR (too long; didn’t read).
 It’s so much easier to attach to a meme or belief system along the lines of they’re for me or against me.

 Unfortunately, reality is a lot more complicated than that and life is not black and white.
 Nothing is certain.
 People change.
 New information appears.
 We’re frequently trying to unlearn.
 In spite of how much we want to be right, much of the time we’re wrong.
 Refusing to take in any new information for fear it will threaten our safe place to stand will not keep us in control or protect us.
 What it will do is wither our critical thinking skills, our curiosity and our appreciation of others.